Netzach

 What is Netzach in Kabbalah?

 Netzach (נֵצַח) means "Eternity / Victory" and is the 7th sefirah on the Tree of Life, located on the Right/Mercy pillar.
+On the seventh day of a hard week, the force that gets out of bed is Netzach — the desire that outlasts the mood that started it, the unglamorous capacity to show up again tomorrow when nothing in the body wants to.
 Netzach marks the transition from the conceptual-emotional realm of the upper sefirot to the practical-instinctual realm of the lower Tree.
-If Chesed is love as a principle and Gevurah is discipline as a principle, Netzach is the living drive that translates principle into persistent action.

 What happens when Netzach is out of balance?

-When Netzach is in excess: Netzach in excess produces a person driven by desire to the point of compulsion.
+When Netzach is in excess: Netzach in excess produces a personality driven by desire to the point of compulsion.
 Every want becomes urgent; every impulse demands immediate gratification.
-When deficient: When Netzach is deficient, a person lacks drive, passion, and the will to persist.
+When deficient: When Netzach is deficient, drive, passion, and the will to persist drop away.
 Goals are abandoned at the first obstacle.

 How do you meditate on Netzach?

 Bring awareness to the right leg and hip.
-Feel the energy of forward movement -- the drive to walk, to advance, to reach.
+Feel the energy of forward movement — the drive to walk, to advance, to reach.
 Visualize a green flame burning steadily in the right hip, not flickering but constant.
-Recall something you deeply desire or a commitment you have made that requires endurance.
-Feed that green flame with your attention and breath.
-Feel it strengthen your capacity to persist.
-Silently repeat the phrase Netzach Yisrael lo yeshaker -- "the Eternity of Israel does not lie" (1 Samuel 15:29) -- a reminder that what endures is what is true.
+Recall something you deeply desire or a commitment that requires endurance.
+Feed the green flame with your attention and breath.
+Feel it strengthen the capacity to persist.
+Silently repeat the phrase Netzach Yisrael lo yeshaker — "the Eternity of Israel does not lie" (1 Samuel 15:29) — a reminder that what endures is what is true.
+Patanjali's instruction on abhyasa (Yoga Sutra 1.14) gives the same teaching from the other side: practice becomes firm-rooted when continued for a long time, without break, and with devotion.
+Netzach is the disposition that makes that long continuance possible.

 What chakra corresponds to Netzach?